Lyre: Eastern lyres

-Eastern lyres, also known as flat-based lyres, are lyres which originated in the Fertile Crescent (Mesoptamia) in what is present day Syria, Anatolia, the Levant and Egypt.
+Eastern lyres, also known as flat-based lyres, are lyres which originated in the Fertile Crescent (Mesopotamia) in what is present day Syria, Anatolia, the Levant and Egypt.
 The eastern lyres all contain sound boxes with flat bases.
 They are the oldest lyres with iconographical evidence of their existence, such as depictions of the eastern lyre on pottery, dating back to 2700 BCE.

 While flat-based lyres originated in the East, they were also later found in the West after 700 BCE.
 By the Hellenistic period (c.
 330 BCE) what was once a clearly divided use of flat-based lyres in the East and round-based lyres in the West had disappeared, as trade routes between the East and the West dispersed both kinds of instruments across more geographic regions.

 Eastern lyres are divided into four main types: bull lyres, thick lyres, thin lyres and giant lyres.

 Bull lyres

 Bull lyres are a type of eastern lyre that have a flat base and bull's head on one side.
 The lyres of Ur are bull lyres excavated in ancient Mesopotamia (modern Iraq), which date to 2500 BCE and are considered to be the world's oldest surviving stringed instruments.
 However, older pictorial evidence of bull lyres exist in other parts of Mesopotamia and Elam, including Susa.